 Lo Invisible, Una Fruta Tropical

+This is installation was created for the Sixth AIM Biennial at The Bronx Museum of the Art.
 The show features 53 artists who explore issues related to race, gender, class, sexual orientation, age, ethnicity, religion, and nationality as a means of contending with colonial histories and imagining speculative futures.

 Previous